LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Attendee Gallery

 Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
-The list is built from the `tta_memberhistory` table using records where `action_type` is `purchase` for the current event.
-Each attendee's profile image ID is pulled from the `tta_members` table.
-Results are cached via `TTA_Cache`: attendee lists persist for ten minutes, while an empty result expires after one minute.
+The list is built from the `tta_attendees` table joined to `tta_members` via email so member profile images can be shown.
+Results are cached via `TTA_Cache` for ten minutes (one minute when empty).
+Attendees without a profile image or known name appear with a placeholder icon and the label "hidden."
+Names are sorted alphabetically before the placeholders.